xullnn/ls_pull_over_push/130/answers.md

 1. What's the definition of 'closure'?
   - why we call it 'closure'?
-  - Is closure a unique concept in Ruby?
+  - Is closure an unique concept in Ruby?

 - answer
   - A closure is a **general programming concept** that allows programmers to save a "chunk of code" and execute it at a later time.